0xshreyash/PeachyStrawberry/README.md

 <img src="readme_gifs/search-gif.gif" width=270 height=480/>

+Note that the search automatically pans to the person being search for and displays them at the center of the map.

 #### Chatting
 In order to make our application seem very simplistic and easy to use we tried to integrate chat into the main functionality of being able to find friends, we also wanted to provide